 There are two small sections of the track with mobile coverage.
 Generally speaking, the Timber Trail is a great place to unplug from the busy world and enjoy the outdoors.

 There are numerous points for very good cell phone/mobile internet reception between km 9-18.
 Additionally there is a sign indicating ‘cell phone reception’ at km 68km and 72km marks.

 - There is limited internet coverage at the two main lodges for guests.

 - We do encourage riders to carry a PLB on the track so that in the unexpected event of an emergency help can be obtained quickly and efficiently.
 These can be hired from some operators or at the local i-site.

 The track was officially opened in 2013 after work began in 2010.

 How do I report any damage to the track?

 Thank you for being our eyes and ears, our tracks are all our responsibility.
-If you see something that is not right, let your shuttle driver or accommodation know - or contact the Te Kuiti DOC office directly and let them know so it may be remedied.
+If you see something that is not right, let your shuttle driver or accommodation know - or let us know via this online form and we'll get straight onto it.